 The two populations that are at greatest risk of dislocating a shoulder are young men and elderly women.
 That’s because young men are likely to be involved in sports and other physical activities, while elderly women tend to have more brittle bones and are more likely to fall.

 The most common causes of a dislocated shoulder include:

 Luna’s physical therapists treat

-Luna employs physical therapists in the San Francisco Bay Area and Los Angeles with years of experience treating patients with dislocated shoulders.
+Luna has physical therapists across the Bay Area, Los Angeles, and Orange County with years of experience treating patients with dislocated shoulders.
 Our PTs will design physical therapy programs that will restore strength and motion the shoulder joint.